samboy/MaraDNS/SECURITY.md

 | 3.4.07   | Legacy             |
 | 3.4.08   | Legacy             |

 All previous versions (1.0 to 3.3) are unsupported.
+A Git checkout is not at one of the above tags is not supported.
+Note that the 3.4 versions are developed and released without using Git.

 ## Reporting a Vulnerability